 - 1. The congregation leases the automobile and provides insurance, tolls, parking fees, maintenance, and repair coverage including a credit card for fuel. - 2.
 The rostered minister owns his/her car and is reimbursed from a draw account by the church treasurer. - 3.
-The rostered minister owns his/her car and the congregation pays a flat automobile allowance as detailed in the church budget.
-If this option is chosen, the rostered minister must file a
+The rostered minister owns his/her vehicle, and the congregation pays a flat automobile allowance as detailed in the church budget.
+If this option is chosen, the rostered minister must file a Form 2106 detailing his/her costs and reimbursements.
+If the rostered minister cannot verify that all dollars received were for professional miles driven, the difference must be claimed as taxable income. - 4.
+The rostered minister leases a vehicle and is reimbursed from a draw account by the church treasurer.